ChenHoy/DROID-Splat/README.md

 - Dense differentiable Rendering with 3D Gaussian Splatting

 - We also support the optimization kernel from DROID-Calib, which supports arbitrary camera models and optimizes the camera intrinsics on top of the map and pose graph.

+# Acknowledgments
+- **DROID-SLAM: Deep Visual SLAM for Monocular, Stereo, and RGB-D Cameras** [Neurips 2021](https://github.com/princeton-vl/DROID-SLAM)
+- "**GO-SLAM: Global Optimization for Consistent 3D Instant Reconstruction, Zhang et al**",  [ICCV 2023](https://iccv2023.thecvf.com/)
+- "**Deep geometry-aware camera self-calibration from video, Hagemann et al**",  [ICCV 2023](https://iccv2023.thecvf.com/)
+- "**Gaussian Splatting SLAM, Matsuki et al**",  [CVPR 2024](https://cvpr.thecvf.com/)
+- **GLORIE-SLAM: Globally Optimized RGB-only Implicit Encoding Point Cloud SLAM**, [Glorie-SLAM](https://github.com/zhangganlin/GlORIE-SLAM)

+# Concurrent Work
+We would like to acknowledge other works, who had the same idea and apparently blindsided us.
+Concurrent work [Splat-SLAM](https://github.com/eriksandstroem/Splat-SLAM) is a similar system, that combines DROID-SLAM and Gaussian Splatting.
+We would like to note, that we released this code earlier with its entire history to proof that we did not intend to copy their work.

 # References
 ```bibtex